 A detailed study of BGP, from the basics of how it works through to advanced issues such as route reflectors, policy, filtering, route selection and routing registries.
 The course culminates with a study of an industrial strength BGP template illustrating important issues such as bogon filtering.
 Practical hands on with routers follow the major sessions to reinforce the theory.

-A multiple choice exam, leading to the LAIT III certification, is included at the end of the course.
+A multiple choice exam, leading to the LAIT III certification, is available after the course.
 The exam consists of 60 questions and lasts 2 hours.

 LAIT I and II OR CCNP and take LAIT I and LAIT II exams whilst on this course.